What is the Proper Squat Technique

 Doing a squat is a basic functional movement that we do on a day-to-day basis.
-Going to the toilet, picking objects of the floor are all incorporating a squat technique.
+Going to the toilet, or picking objects up from the floor are all incorporating a squat technique.
 But do you really think about your technique when you sit down to go to the toilet?
-Answer is probably not.
+The answer is probably not.

 Well, in clinic we tend to see many lower back or pelvis injuries from squatting.
 This can be either with weights or just picking up an object off the floor.
-There are many reasons as to why this can occur.
+There are many reasons why this can occur.
 Possible reasons could be lifting too much weight and poor technique.

 Yes, powerlifters bend a lot through their spines.
-However, they aren’t your average office workers.
-They have dedicated years of training to condition their bodies to endure these stresses.
-Your body is amazing and can adapt the things over time.
+However, they aren’t your average office workers, or typical gym goer.
+They have dedicated years of training to conditioning their bodies to endure these stresses.
+Your body is amazing and can adapt to things over time.
 But unless you've been coached on how to do this safely, it's best to avoid this technique.

-Forward head gaze simply means keep looking forward at a point as you come down into the squat.
+This is when you keep looking forward at a point as you come down into the squat.
 You can reduce forces placed on the neck and mid back if you keep it in this position.

 These are a few key points that may help reduce injuries and keep you training.

 Here at Trilogy Physiotherapy, our physiotherapists will assess your technique and look at several other factors that need to be considered when you are squatting.

 Book Now to get help with your squat technique so you can reach goals without hurting yourself!

 To learn more about returning to exercise after injury, check out our blog HERE